SQL: MIN()

 SQL will execute the above query in the following steps:

-2. For each value in the salary column, compare it to a running minimum value.
-If the current value is lower than the running minimum value, update the running minimum value to the current value.
+salarycolumn, compare it to a running minimum value.
+If the current value is lower than the running minimum value, update the running minimum value to the current value. - After running through all the rows, return the running minimum value as the result of

 Other notes